British Academy of Film and Television Arts: 195 Piccadilly

 The Society of Film and Television Arts acquired the historic Prince's Hall facilities at 195 Piccadilly, following the Royal Institute of Painters in Water Colours' move to the Mall Galleries.
 Queen Elizabeth, The Duke of Edinburgh, The Princess Royal and The Earl Mountbatten of Burma officially opened the organisation's headquarters in 1976, and officially became the British Academy of Film and Television Arts in March 1976.

-In 2016, BAFTA embarked in an extensive renovation of the Grade II listed property into an internationally recognised centre of excellence with state-of-the-art technology and facilities.
-Benedetti Architects oversaw a £33M+ remodel, doubling its original capacity with the addition of an additional floor, raising and restoring two large Victorian rooflight structures and decorative plasterwork, creating an entire floor devoted to BAFTA’s learning and new talent programmes, and a fully reimagining the property's food, beverage, and events operations in order to maximize revenue to sustain property maintenance and operations.
+In 2016, BAFTA embarked in an extensive renovation of the Grade II listed property.
+Benedetti Architects oversaw a £33M+ remodel, doubling its original capacity with the addition of an additional floor, raising and restoring two large Victorian rooflight structures and decorative plasterwork, creating an entire floor devoted to BAFTA's learning and new talent programmes, and revamping the property's food, beverage, and events operations in order to maximize revenue to sustain property maintenance and operations.
 The new facilities were formally reopened in 2022.